 Laws requiring developers to disclose the existence of protected neighboring farm operations cannot be far behind.

 You can find and read both state laws and county ordinances in a county law library or on the Internet.
-For help with legal research, see Statutes and Cases.
+For help with legal research, see Laws and Legal Research.

-Nolo's Neighbor Law: Fences, Trees, Boundaries & Noise, by Cora Jordan (Nolo), is an easy-to-read guide on laws concerning common neighbor disputes, and tells you how to deal with your neighbors without creating enemies.
+Nolo's Neighbor Law: Fences, Trees, Boundaries & Noise, by Emily Doskow and Lina Guillen, is an easy-to-read guide on laws concerning common neighbor disputes, and tells you how to deal with your neighbors without creating enemies.